Resonite-Community-Projects/community_events.resonite/docs/docs/DeveloperGuide/testing.md

 prev: DeveloperGuide/migrations.md
 ---

-For now their is no unit test but this is the thing to keep in mind when doing functional testing.
+For now their is only some unit tests but this is the thing to keep in mind when doing functional testing.

 ## Preview private events based on different user permissions